raiesbo/shell-scripting/README.md

 #### Case-Statement:

-Sometimes, instead of an If-Else statement, we can use what in other languages is known as "switch".
+Sometimes, instead of an If-Else statement, we can use what in other languages is known as “switch”.

 ```shell
 VAR="start"